An Afternoon in “Maximum City”

 From there it’s directly overhead the apocalypse of Karachi, followed by a turn southbound, out across the Arabian Sea towards Mumbai.

 It’s true about the smell.
-At around 10,000 feet the airplane begins filling with the rank bouquet of India: a soupy waft that tastes of putrefaction and exhaust fumes.
+At ten-thousand feet or so, descending over the city, already you can make out the rank bouquet of urban India: a soupy waft that tastes of putrefaction and exhaust fumes.
 As if, somewhere below, the world’s largest garbage dump has been set on fire.
 It’s a smell that burrows into your clothes and your hair and right through the concrete bunker walls of your five-star hotel.

 Twenty-four hours downtime.

 The concierge hooks me up with young driver named Faiyaz — a most conscientious and law-abiding wheelman with a silver Toyota and remarkably handsome teeth.
-A hundred US dollars for the day, gas and sporadic commentary included.
+A hundred US dollars for the day, his services will cost, gas and sporadic commentary included.

 It’s monsoon season, and we set out under a nervous, curdled sky.
 The air has a smell of rotten expectation — like a sink full of dirty dishes.

 Maximum City, as Suketu Mehta dubbed it.
 And I never thought I’d see a metropolis with traffic worse than, say, Cairo or Bangkok.
 But at least the chaos of Cairo stays more or less in motion.
 Mumbai’s traffic never has the chance to become chaotic.
 Every road, highway, backstreet and boulevard exists in a permanent state of gridlock.
 And all of it four-wheeled and motorized.
 One misses the cows and three-wheel autorickshaws that jostle for space in other Indian cities.
-If nothing else they make for a more exotic view — a form of entertainment when you’re cemented into a non-moving column for 45 minutes.
+If nothing else, for the Westerner they make for a more curious view — a form of entertainment when you’re cemented into a non-moving column for 45 minutes.

 The ten-mile drive to downtown takes almost two hours.
 Averaged out, that’s a little faster than walking.
 It’s a long, if morbidly engrossing trip through the city’s most frenetic northern suburbs.